 All lines are standard gauge and use a third rail power supply.
 Line 1 stations were upgraded or completely rebuilt in time for the 2004 Olympics, with Eirini station the main public transport link to the main Olympic complex.

 Nearby Neratziotissa is the interchange for the suburban railway into Larissa, the main OSE station, and the airport.
-End-to-end timing is 51 minutes, with headways varying according to demand, from two-and-a-half to 15 minutes.
+End-to-end timing is 51 minutes, with headways varying according to demand, from 2.5 to 15 minutes.